Page Header Graphic

 • Begin his/her work plan in January of the year following selection.

 • Submit a report to Piper Trust within three months of completion of the Piper Fellowship.
-Reports should detail the professional development activities during the release period and how the experiences will be applied and help better serve the mission of the organization.
+Reports should detail learnings of the professional development activities and how the experiences will be applied and help better serve the mission of the organization.